Maxim-Mazurok/mobline-ui/README.md

     - [ ] Don't send request to get followers when no competitor is selected
     - [ ] Don't reload competitors when navigation to dashboard, instead, show current and sync them on the background
     - [ ] Create pagination for Follower insights (using `react-infinite-scroller`)
+- Deployment:
+    - [ ] Don't save customerId to localstorage (in case of DB reset it will give major headache)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).